antithesishq/antithesis-sdk-go/README.md

 # antilog

-Provides Always() Somtimes() and Assert() functions used to specify Antithesis assertions used in a go module.
+Provides Always() Somtimes() and Assert() functions used to specify Antithesis assertions used in a Go module.

 ### Using exigen
 The antilog module also contains the exigen command, used to